 Data Scientist at Chief Analytics Office, IBM Global HQ

-Tin Oreskovic is Data Scientist at IBM’s Chief Analytics Office, a team tasked by IBM’s executives to tackle the firm’s most complex strategic issues using machine learning and other data-driven methods.
-He is a Brown University graduate in Econometrics and Quantitative Economics as well as Philosophy, and a Columbia University graduate in Data Science.
+Tin Oreskovic is a Data Scientist at IBM’s Chief Analytics Office, a team tasked by IBM’s executives to tackle the firm’s most complex strategic issues using machine learning and other data-driven methods.
+He is a Brown University graduate in Econometrics and Quantitative Economics as well as in Philosophy, and a Columbia University graduate in Data Science.